UO-CIS211/calculator/doc/HOWTO.md

         self.symbol = symbol
 ```
 Now the constructors of concrete subclasses can delegate to the
-the constructor of `BinOp`, providing the appropriate symbol:
+constructor of `BinOp`, providing the appropriate symbol:

 ```python
 class Plus(BinOp):